Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Methods

 We note that the parameters $J_{ij}$ in the (SC)$^2$ method involve a size effect similar to that in the direct method for phonon calculations; the parameters are not values between individual sites but between the periodic images of sites $i$ and $j$.
 This size effect decreases as the supercell size increases.
 Therefore, we carefully check the convergence of $J_{ij}$ with respect to the supercell size.
 Additionally, we distinguish the (SC)$^2$ method from approaches that rely on energy differences between completely different magnetic states, such as ferromagnetic and antiferromagnetic states.
 The latter method assumes that the magnetic coupling parameters remain constant regardless of the magnetic configuration.
-However, this assumption is questionable, particularly in many metallic systems where the magnitude of the magnetic moment can easily change.
-In contrast, $J_{ij}$ calculated using the (SC)$^2$ method can account for the dependence of $J_{ij}$ on the reference magnetic states.
+However, in many metallic systems this assumption does not hold.
+For example, in bcc Fe the magnetic moment differs markedly between the ferromagnetic state ($\sim$2.2 $\mu_{\rm B}$/atom) and the type--I antiferromagnetic state (1.3 $\mu_{\rm B}$/atom) \cite{Herper1999-nm}, rendering any single Heisenberg model fitted across these states unreliable.
+On the other hand, the (SC)$^2$ method determines $J_{ij}$ by sampling relevant magnetic configurations while verifying whether the Heisenberg model can accurately reproduce the energy dataset.

+Although we focus on magnetic configurations near the ground state, the (SC)$^2$ method is also applicable to the Curie--Weiss paramagnetic state by setting $\theta_{\rm max} = 180^{\circ}$.
+Such paramagnetic states have also been studied in the context of the KKR-Green's function method and the coherent potential approximation \cite{Oguchi1983-vi}.
+The results of these two methods for bcc Fe are presented in Sec.~S9 of the Supplementary Information \cite{SI}.

+Related approaches to the calculation of $J_{ij}$ based on self-consistent calculations have also been reported in the literature.
+For example, spin configurations can be sampled using spin-spiral approaches \cite{Sandratskii1998-ln, Jacobsson2022-nu}.
+In addition, methods known as spin-cluster expansion have been proposed \cite{Drautz2004-id}, in which the spin model is not restricted to the Heisenberg form but is instead assumed to have a general functional form, with the corresponding parameters determined by fitting to total energies.
+Comparisons with, and the relationship to, these approaches are discussed in Sec.~\ref{spin-spiral} and Sec.~\ref{sce}.